-Horses, dogs and fashion!
+Horses, dogs and some good local fun!
 What more could you want from an A&P Show.

 This year our committee has pulled together a truly great show.
 Of course, we still have everyone’s favourites, great entertainment for the kids, an eclectic mix of trade stalls, pets, sheep and our wonderful grand parade.

-There’s something for everyone at the Lake Hayes Show, see you there 11 January 2020.
+There’s something for everyone at the Lake Hayes Show.
+See

 PLEASE USE POLI PAY WHERE POSSIBLE AS IT WILL ENSURE YOUR ENTRIES ARE CONFIRMED SOONER THAN WHEN DOING A BANK TRANSFER.

 The banks available for Poli Pay are ASB, ANZ, BNZ, Bank Direct, Kiwibank, TSB Bank and Westpac.